TheSquidNextDoor/Stellar-Sortie/README.txt

    {W}, {A}, {S}, {D} or the Arrow Keys are used to move your spaceship relative to its direction.
    You can press {E} to toggle Automatic Slowdown.
 If you turn it off you can achieve your maximum speed.
+   A word of warning however, turning off Auto.
+Slowdown makes your ship behave as if it was actually in space.
+   There is no delay with toggling it however.
+Auto.
+Slowdown also allows you to keep moving when you let go of a movement key.
+Keep this in mind!
    To shot your ship's weaponry, press {Q}.
 You need to do this in order to not die*. (* If you die, you achieve a state of failure.